JRaviLab/2023-glbio/README.md

 <img src="./images/psp-network.png" alt="psp-network" width="400"/>

 However, the transition from a quick one-off analysis to a scalable, flexible web-app comes with a lot of challenges.
-In this workshop, we will teach the skills necessary to efficiently make the transition.
+We aim to provide hands-on examples that show how to transform a smaller project into a fully-featured web-app.

-In this workshop, we'll guide through a similar scenario where we build an analysis pipeline from the ground-up using the best practices we've found over the years of development.
+We'll guide through a similar scenario where we build an analysis pipeline from the ground-up using the best practices we've found over the years of development.